In this two-part article I describe the steps I had to take to make a headless Raspberry Pi 4 a Bluetooth A2DP speaker.

 The existence of several association models with complex selection rules make it easy to get it wrong.

-We will use the bluez Linux stack to implement the basis of our solution and will need to create a custom agent to handle pairing in the exact way we want.
+We will use the bluez Linux stack to implement the basis of our solution and will need to create a custom agent to add secure-enough authorization to the existing pairing workflows.

 Part 1 is over, let’s see how to set up the whole thing in part 2 : “Raspberry Pi as a Bluetooth A2DP receiver” (soon available).